-Finally, we fit the experimentally measured values with a thermal blast--wave model \cite{Ref:BlastWave,Ref:BlastWave2}.
+Finally, we fit the experimentally measured values with a thermal blast-wave model \cite{Ref:BlastWave,Ref:BlastWave2}.
 This model, assumes that the radial expansion velocity is proportional to the distance from the center of the system and takes into account the resonance production and decay.
 It also incorporates the local charge conservation, by generating ensembles of particles with zero total charge.
-Each particle of an ensemble is emitted by a fluid element with a common collective velocity following the single--particle blast--wave parameterization with the additional constraint of being emitted with a separation at kinetic freeze--out from the neighboring particle sampled from a Gaussian with a width denoted as $\sigma_{\eta}$ and $\sigma_{\varphi}$ in the pseudorapidity space and the azimuthal angle, respectively.
-The procedure that we followed started from tuning the input parameters of the model to match the average \pt~values extracted from the analysis of identified particle spectra \cite{Ref:AliceIdentifiedSpectra} as well as the v$_2$ values for non--identified particles reported by ALICE \cite{Ref:AliceFlow}.
+Each particle of an ensemble is emitted by a fluid element with a common collective velocity following the single-particle blast-wave parameterization with the additional constraint of being emitted with a separation at kinetic freeze-out from the neighboring particle sampled from a Gaussian with a width denoted as $\sigma_{\eta}$ and $\sigma_{\varphi}$ in the pseudorapidity space and the azimuthal angle, respectively.
+The procedure that we followed started from tuning the input parameters of the model to match the average \pt~values extracted from the analysis of identified particle spectra \cite{Ref:AliceIdentifiedSpectra} as well as the v$_2$ values for non-identified particles reported by ALICE \cite{Ref:AliceFlow}.
 We then adjust the widths of the parameters $\sigma_{\eta}$ and $\sigma_{\varphi}$ to match the experimentally measured widths of the balance function, \wdeta~and $\langle \Delta \varphi \rangle$.
 The resulting values of $\sigma_{\eta}$ and $\sigma_{\varphi}$ are listed in Table~\ref{tab:blastwave}.
-We find that $\sigma_{\eta}$ starts from $0.28 \pm 0.05$ for the most central Pb--Pb collisions reaching $0.52 \pm 0.07$ for the most peripheral, while $\sigma_{\varphi}$ starts from $0.30 \pm 0.10$ evolving to $0.76 \pm 0.01$ for the 60--70$\%$ centrality bin.
+We find that $\sigma_{\eta}$ starts from $0.28 \pm 0.05$ for the most central Pb--Pb collisions reaching $0.52 \pm 0.07$ for the most peripheral, while $\sigma_{\varphi}$ starts from $0.30 \pm 0.10$ evolving to $0.76 \pm 0.01$ for the 60-70$\%$ centrality bin.